rows/hiring/job descriptions/Copywriter.md

 If you are ambitious and excited about building the educational content that will introduce millions of users to the new default spreadsheet in the world, this project is for you.

 ## Your responsibilities
-Maintain and expand[our documentation](https://rows.com/docs).
+Maintain and expand [our documentation](https://rows.com/docs).
 Distill Rows’s key features into documentation that is practical and visually clear.
 - Create and maintain other customizable in-product content related to features, such as instructions for the data explorer, the autocomplete feature, error messages.
 - Prepare and post content for product updates and release notes to be shared with users via different channels (inc. our in-product feature release announcements)
 - Create and maintain the content of our template and integration landing pages.

-## DURATION
+## Duration & Compensation
-We are looking for a copywriter who can dedicate 20-40 hours per week to Rows over a 2-6-month period.
+- We are looking for a Copywriter who can dedicate 20-40 hours per week to Rows over a 2-6-month period.
-Hour rate: €36.00 /hour
+- Hour rate: €36.00 /hour.

-## REQUIREMENTS
+## Requirements
 Apart from copywriting skills in American English, we are looking for you if:
 - you are an educator at heart - you are passionate about teaching and driven to help people accomplish something easily without barriers;
 - you love spreadsheets - you use them regularly, can build a VLOOKUP or SUMIFS yourself with ease, and are excited to learn more.